SnowSzn/rgss-script-editor/README.md

 The other versions of the engine (XP and VX) runs with older versions of Ruby in which ``$KCODE`` is supported, this global variable is used to determine the encoding of a script file when Ruby is trying to load it.

-So basically, when using RPG Maker VX Ace, errors may occur because Ruby 1.9+ does not *"detect"* the script file encoding, so it fails when trying to load it using ``Kernel.load``.
+So basically, when using RPG Maker VX Ace, errors may occur because Ruby 1.9+ does not *"detect"* the script file encoding, so it fails when trying to load it using ``Kernel.load`` or ``Kernel.require``.

 **The other RPG Maker editors (``RPG Maker XP`` and ``RPG Maker VX``) seems to work fine on my end.**